Creative Arts programs for children, teens and adults

 Creative Arts programs provide children, teens, youth and adults with an opportunity for creative interaction with peers, while engaging in activities that foster sensory integration.
 The objective of the programs is to further the cognitive, physical, social and emotional growth of the participants through drama, movement, music, drawing, painting and crafts.
 The Arts provide an ideal opportunity for young people to work and develop at their own pace.
 (To read more on the value of the arts, please see the Preface of the online Workbook.)
 All abilities are welcome.

-We accommodate both after-school and in-school programs.
+We offer both community and in-school programs.
 After-school and evening programs occur once a week for up to an hour and a half.
 They usually run for 8 – 10 weeks.
-Volunteers play an important role in the after-school programs, ensuring that each participant is given the opportunity to fully engage in the activities.
+Volunteers play an important role in the Community programs, ensuring that each participant is given the opportunity to fully engage in the activities.
 Programs run through the fall, winter and spring.
 Please view the videos to get a good sense of the scope of these programs.

 In-School programs are available for all age levels.
 The eight-week programs are preceded by a two hour in-service for Educational Assistants and Resource Teachers.
 Following the eight weeks, facilitators meet with the staff for a debriefing and follow-up activities.